drupalprojects/zeropoint/README.txt

 2) Enable the 0 Point theme (/admin/build/themes).

 3) You can configure settings for the 0 Point theme at /admin/build/themes/settings/zeropoint.

+If you place the theme in a location other than /sites/all/themes/zeropoint you should modify the path in /zeropoint/css/iepngfix.htc and /zeropoint/css/ie.6, accordingly.